nylssoft/MynaJukeBox/README.md

 # MynaJukeBox
-A jukebox to play MP3 files for windows (from 2011)
+A jukebox player to play MP3 files for windows.
+The project is from 2011 but it is still working (converted the visual studio projects to VS 2019).

 The file structure for the music directory should be: